 A dynamic QR code on an event ticket can link to schedules, maps, or even last-minute changes, ensuring attendees always have updated information.

-Retailers place QR codes on product labels.
+Retailers place QR codes on product packaging.
 Scanning them can provide detailed product information, reviews, or even a virtual try-on for items like sunglasses or jewelry.

 Some brands have integrated into their billboard advertisements.
 Scanning the code could lead to an interactive website, a promotional video, or a special discount.